cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/geometry-and-geography-data-type-and-functions/ogc-methods-on-geometry-and-geography-instances.md

 To be simple a geometry instance must meet the requirements:

 - Except at the endpoints, each figure of the instance must not intersect itself.
-- No two figures of the instance can intersect each other at a point that is not in both of their boundaries.
+- No two figures of the instance can intersect each other at a point that's not in both of their boundaries.

 #### Geometry Example